 Did you use any international sources to bring fresh new perspectives to the story?

 Only a British Pathé newsreel and a British interview that is now in an American archive.
 This was mostly a US-focused story.
-For the beats on RFK’s travel to Europe and South Africa, we mostly relied on coverage from the National Archives and the networks.
+For the bits on RFK’s travel to Europe and South Africa, we mostly relied on coverage from the National Archives and the networks.

 Could you tell us a bit more about your relationship with the director?
 How did the script evolve over time with the footage you found?